 - Outline the blog post.
 Type all of the headers and then start thinking about what you want to include in each section.

 - Bang out a rough first draft.
-It should be truly rough.
+It should be truly raw.
 Don’t hold back or stop to edit your work.
 Just focus on writing freely and getting as much on the page as possible.

 - Edit the next day.
 Come back to it later with a fresh mind.